RiddhiVora23/Portfolio/ML Data Cleaning and Feature Selection/README.md

 •	Analyze feature importance using methods like correlation analysis and permutation importance.

-•	Employ feature selection techniques (e.g., chi-square test, information gain) to select the most relevant features for the prediction task.
+•	Employ feature selection techniques to select the most relevant features for the prediction task.

 **Model Training and Evaluation:**